camaraproject/Commonalities/documentation/CAMARA-API-Design-Guide.md

 ```

 #### 5.3.7.
 Extension Field
-The API shall specify the Commonalities minor release number they are compliant to, by including the `x-camara-commonalities` extension field.
+The API SHALL specify the Commonalities minor release number they are compliant to, by including the `x-camara-commonalities` extension field.

 ### 5.4.
 ExternalDocs Object
-The `externalDocs` object shall have the following content:
+The `externalDocs` object SHALL have the following content:

 ```yaml
 externalDocs: